-Like INFJ career-seekers, ENFJs are skilled with people and enjoy helping others reach their potential.
-They often work as teachers, ministers, or counselors, careers that allow them to improve and enhance the lives of others.
+Like the INFJ, the ENFJ is skilled with people and enjoys helping others reach their potential.
+They often work as teachers, ministers, counselors, etc.—careers that allow them to improve and enhance the lives of others.
 ENFJs are also among the more creative personality types and may pursue any number creative career choices.

 ENFJs are generally less inclined toward job hopping and ongoing experimentation than ENFP career-seekers are.
-They also tend to suffer less indecisiveness than ENFPs do.
+They also tend to suffer less indecisiveness than the ENFP does.
 They don’t feel it necessary to try everything first in order to know whether or not they will enjoy it.

 Because their dominant function is Extraverted Feeling (Fe), ENFJs often enjoy extensive interactions with people in their work.
 However, since Fe is a Judging function, they are intentional, purposeful, and determined in what they want to accomplish.
 ENFJs are generally highly proactive and goal-oriented individuals.